 The Centre receives financial support from the government as well as NGO’s and occasional businessmen.
 Though receiving assistance from various sources, there are still a constant need of help in infrastructure and finance.
 The ultimate goal of the centre is to help the children re-integrate into society.
 While special education helps to lessen the burden of children’s families by teaching the disabled to help themselves with personal activities, the vocational training programs enable handicapped children to earn their living and able to live independently in the future.
 There were thousands of children benefited from the education here and many of them have a stable job.
 The centre itself has five staff who were nursed and educated in this school and now they are helping the other unlucky children.

-Meeting point: At VPV office, no.72 Pham Than Duat Str., Mai Dich, Cau Giay, Ha Noi
+Meeting point: VPV office, no.72 Pham Than Duat street, Cau Giay, Hanoi

 Meeting time: No later than 12 p.m on Monday, December 10th, 2018